kartiklut/Meals-Application/README.md

 # Meals-Application

-A new Flutter application using which we can find
+A new Flutter application using which we can find recipes of different

 ## Getting Started